Chapter 1 -The Desert

 Horror slammed through Liz.
 Healed tattoo's on her left upper arm and below her navel brought reality crashing in.
 She didn't have to see the rest of her body to know she also had a tattoo on her back, just above her buttocks.
 She'd seen these markings on grainy surveillance photos of the Rayburn Cartel Members, but these were not just any markings.

-These tattoo's belonged to the Rayburn men's wives, and only two of Charles Rayburn's sons were unmarried.
+These tattoo's belonged to the Rayburn men's wives, and only two of Christopher Rayburn's sons were unmarried.
 Sixteen-year-old Lucas and thirty-year-old Caleb.
 Even as she turned her arm to take in the tattoo fully, she recognized Caleb's family crest.

 From the moment she took on this case, people warned her, but her involvement with the Rayburn family was inevitable.
-Charles Rayburn was the man she, her mother, and sister hid from for the last twenty-two years.
+Christopher Rayburn was the man she, her mother, and sister hid from for the last twenty-two years.
 He was the reason her father died in prison, a broken man who turned out to be a stranger that not even his wife truly knew.

 The first day she started investigating the Rayburn's, she received a bouquet.
 The card simply read, "Leave the Rayburn's alone, or you will regret it, daughter of Elijah."
 No one at the precinct knew she was Elijah McGrath's daughter.
 To them, she was just Liz Howard from Edenvale.

 The card shook her, and she shredded it before dumping the flowers in an outside trashcan.
 She hated lying to her curious colleagues, making it off as a "thank you" from a former colleague.
 Then again, she should have been used to lying to them.
 She was not Elizabeth Howard, and her parents didn't live in Edenvale.
 Her mother was not a teacher, and her father had not been a military man.

 Her mother lived in Glenwood with her sister.
 She used to be a Harvard law professor, but she was an accountant working from home these days.